Crown Vantage Property, Parchment, Kalamazoo County

 - On December 11-13, 2018, sampling of the new wells was completed.

-- On December 19, 2018, Georgia-Pacific submitted a Draft Hydrogeologic Investigation Phase II Work Plan Addendum (Work Plan) for MDEQ review and approval.
+- On December 19, 2018, Georgia-Pacific submitted a Draft Hydrogeologic Investigation Phase II Work Plan Addendum (Work Plan) for EGLE review and approval.

-- On January 4, 2019, the MDEQ transmitted approval of the December 19, 2019 Draft Hydrogeologic Investigation Phase II Work Plan Addendum (Work Plan) to Georgia-Pacific.
+- On January 4, 2019, EGLE transmitted approval of the December 19, 2019 Draft Hydrogeologic Investigation Phase II Work Plan Addendum (Work Plan) to Georgia-Pacific.